QubesOS/qubes-doc/Qrexec2Implementation.md

 -   `qrexec-policy` evaluates the policy file.
 If successful, creates a pair of `qrexec-client` processes, whose stdin/stdout are cross-connencted.
     -   The first `qrexec-client` connects to the src VM, using the `-c ClientID` parameter, which results in not creating a new process, but connecting to the existing process file descriptors (these are the fds of unix socket created in step 1).
     -   The second `qrexec-client` connects to the target VM, and executes `qubes-rpc-multiplexer` command there with the rpc action as the cmdline argument.
 Finally, `qubes-rpc-multiplexer` executes the correct rpc server on the target.
--   In the above step, if the target VM is `$dispvm`, the dispvm is created via the `qfile-daemon-dvm` program.
-The latter waits for the `qrexec-client` process to exit, and then destroys the dispvm.
+-   In the above step, if the target VM is `$dispvm`, the DispVM is created via the `qfile-daemon-dvm` program.
+The latter waits for the `qrexec-client` process to exit, and then destroys the DispVM.

 Protocol description ("wire-level" spec)
 ----------------------------------------